MarkBiesheuvel/cryptopals/README.md

-# The cryptopals crypto challenges
+# The Cryptopals Crypto Challenges

-It's a bit late, but this is my attempt at solving the [cryptopals crypto challenges](https://cryptopals.com/)
+The [cryptopals crypto challenges](https://cryptopals.com/) are a collection of exercises that demonstrate attacks on real-world crypto.
+This is my attempt at solving these challanges.

+Since the challanges share a lot of common functionality, such as byte conversions and operations, all the code is stored in a single module.
+Some challanges require a unique code for oracles and adversaries.
+The tests verify whether the adversary achieved their goal.

-To run all the challenges, use the following command:
+To test all the challenges:
 ```sh
 py.test -v
 ```

-To verify code styling, use this command:
+To verify code styling:
 ```sh
 pycodestyle
 ```

 To verify the static typing:
 ```sh
 mypy -p cryptopals -p tests --pretty
 ```